wp-plugins/nextgen-facebook/readme.txt

 If you already have NGFB Open Graph installed, and subsequently download the NGFB Open Graph plugin as an archive file -- either [the Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/) or [from WordPress.org](http://wordpress.org/plugins/nextgen-facebook/developers/) -- follow the *Automated Removal* and *Semi-Automated Install* methods to remove, install, and activate the new plugin.
 Please take care to check the "Preserve on Uninstall" option before removing the plugin (as explained in the *Automated Removal* procedure).

+If you need to roll-back and re-install an older *Free* version, you can find them all on the [WordPress Developers](http://wordpress.org/plugins/nextgen-facebook/developers/) page.

 **Automated Install** (*Free* version)

-1. Login to your website
+1. Go to the wp-admin/ section of your website
-1. Go to Plugins
+1. Select the *Plugins* menu item
-1. Select Add New
+1. Select the *Add New* sub-menu item
+1. In the *Search* box, enter *NextGEN Facebook Open Graph*
+1. Click the *Search Plugins* button
-1. Search for *NextGEN Facebook Open Graph*
+1. Click the *Install Now* link for *NextGEN Facebook Open Graph*
-1. Select Install
-1. Select Install Now
-1. Click the Activate Plugin link
+1. Click the *Activate Plugin* link

 **Semi-Automated Install** (*Free* and *Pro* versions)

 Note that if you already have NGFB Open Graph installed, you will have to remove it first, before you can re-install it.

-1. Download the plugin zip file
+1. Download the plugin archive file (either [the Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/) or [from WordPress.org](http://wordpress.org/plugins/nextgen-facebook/developers/))
-1. Login to your website
+1. Go to the wp-admin/ section of your website
-1. Go to Plugins
+1. Select the *Plugins* menu item
-1. Select Add New
+1. Select the *Add New* sub-menu item
-1. Click on Upload
+1. Click on *Upload* link (just under the Install Plugins page title)
+1. Click the *Browser...* button
-1. Browse for the zip file you downloaded
+1. Navigate your local folders / directories and choose the zip file you downloaded previously
-1. Click on the Install Now button
+1. Click on the *Install Now* button
-1. Click the Activate Plugin link
+1. Click the *Activate Plugin* link

 **Manual Install** (*Free* and *Pro* versions)

-1. Download and unzip the plugin
+1. Download and unzip the plugin archive file (either [the Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/) or [from WordPress.org](http://wordpress.org/plugins/nextgen-facebook/developers/))
-1. Upload the entire nextgen-facebook/ folder to the wordpress/wp-content/plugins/ directory
+1. Upload the entire nextgen-facebook/ folder to your website's wordpress/wp-content/plugins/ directory
+1. Go to the wp-admin/ section of your website
-1. Activate the plugin through the Plugins menu in WordPress
+1. Select the *Plugins* menu item

-Once activated, you don't have to configure any settings for NGFB to start adding Open Graph meta tags to your webpages.
+1. Select the *Installed Plugins* sub-menu
+1. Scroll down to the *NGFB Open Graph* plugin, and click its *Activate* link

+Once installed and activated, the NGFB Open Graph plugin will start adding all the essential Open Graph meta tags to your webpages immediately -- there's no need to configure any additional settings.
+Although if you have at least one image in your Media Library or NextGEN Gallery that represents your website, you may want to define that one as your Default Image on the General Settings page.

 The plugin settings are available under an *Open Graph* admin menu, where you can select a default image, include social buttons in your content, change the shared thumbnail image size, and much, much more.